CharanPatnaik03/Veeb1.0/README.md

 # About
 This project is a News platform which is navigated using voice command.

-The link to  hosted project  is https://ai-voice-news-app.herokuapp.com/

-To run the project locally you can first install all the modules by

 npm install and then npm start will run the project in development mode
 # picture